Dealing with duplicates

 light red,purse,rose,333

-$ # based on last field
+# based on the last field

 $ awk -F, '!seen[$NF]++' duplicates.txt